-The Foundation maintains a checking account at a financial institution insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000 at December 31, 2018.
-Amounts at that financial institution were fully insured as of December 31, 2018.
+The Foundation maintains a checking account at a financial institution insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000 at December 31, 2019.
+Amounts at that financial institution exceeded this FDIC coverage by \$163,768 as of December 31, 2019.

-The Foundation maintains its investments with the investment firm Edward Jones.
+The Foundation maintains its investments, other than real estate, with the investment firm Edward Jones.
 The Foundation's investments are diversified in a variety of mutual funds, certificates of deposit and equity securities.
 However, the Foundation's investments are subject to market fluctuations, which could dramatically affect the carrying value of these assets.
 The Foundation's investments are insured by the Securities Investors Protection Corporation (SIPC) up to a maximum of \$500,000.
 Investments at Edward Jones are also covered by additional insurance provided to investors through the company.